eliemichel/LearnWebGPU/basic-3d-rendering/texturing/sampler.md

 Conclusion
 ----------

-We can now properly use textures in our scenes!
+We can now **properly use textures** in our scenes!

-We have seen how to fill in mip maps, which can be computed in any way you want.
-Even though they very often contain averages, filtering is a complex topic, and other operations can be used.
+We have seen how to **fill-in mip maps**, which can be computed in any way you want.
+Even though they very often contain averages, **filtering is a complex topic**, and other operations can be used.
 For mip-mapping depth buffers, one would use a max (and the `compare` option that I did not detail).
 For normal and roughness data (which we'll discover in the [Lighting and Material](../lighting-and-material/index.md) chapter), other techniques must be found because an average is not physically correct.

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step070`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step070)